 The IRTemp module lets you add infrared remote temperature sensing to your Arduino projects, measuring temperatures in the range -33ºC to 220ºC.
 We’ve even provided a handy Arduino driver library to make it really easy to integrate into your projects.

-The module requires five connections to your Arduino: two for power, three for data.
+The module requires five connections to be soldered to the IRtemp which connect to your Arduino: two for power, three for data.